Adrianna Drohomirecka

 for the city of Krakow.
 The new building is positioned on the back side of the

-Salt Depot
+Salt Depot followed by

-new green square
+a new green square

 that is surrounded

-trees and
+by trees and

-.
+stairs.
 This public space is themed as the “Garden of Languages“,

 a place where

-open-air events, exhibitions and workshops will be organized.
+numerous open-air events, exhibitions and workshops will be organized.
 A linear pavilion

 facilitating such activities is also positioned

-on the eastern side of the garden
+on the eastern side of the garden.

-public space
+The public space

 in front of the Salt Depot was arranged as a representative square with